 Children (6-15): 10 990

 This incredible day tour combines wonderful wildlife and Iceland’s most popular tourist route into the perfect package.
-You’ll spend the morning on a traditional Icelandic boat getting thrillingly close to the adorable puffins that reside on the islands of the Reykjavik coast.
-Then go on the iconic Golden Circle tour during the afternoon – seeing Þingvellir National Park, the Geysir Geothermal area and the majestic Gullfoss Waterfall.
+You’ll spend the morning on a traditional fishing boat getting thrillingly close to the adorable puffins that reside on the islands of the Reykjavik coast.
+Then go on the iconic Golden Circle tour during the afternoon – seeing Þingvellir National Park, the Geysir Geothermal Area and the majestic Gullfoss Waterfall.
 If you want a tour that offers wildlife, history and splendid natural beauty, then this is the one for you!

 Puffin Watching from Reykjavík